English I/English I Honors

 World History and Geography

-This survey course covers world events from the Industrial Period of 1700 to the modern period.
-It provides the student with a global view of events that led up to the founding of the American nation and, beyond that, events that have shaped the American personality.
-It also provides the student with a look at the interaction of the nations of the world and the use of resources with regards to modern world politics.
+This course explores the advancement of the human race through the good and the bad.
+We explore the many different perspectives of many historical time periods.
+We move from the Greeks and the Romans in the early Common Era to the globalistic environment of the modern era.
+It also provides the student with a look at the interaction of the nations of the world and the use of resources with regard to modern world politics.
 This is for the 9th or 10th grade student and meets the state requirement for a social studies elective.

 American History and Geography